meadsy123/crypto-marksman-bsc-sniper/README.md

 <H2>BSC Errors</h2>
 - Fail with error TransferHelper: ‘TRANSFER_FROM_FAILED’ ‘max gas' was too low.
-Please set the max-gas at 700k to be sure it never fails because of that.
+Please set the max-gas at 700k to be sure it never fails.

 <br> </br>
 <H2>To do list</H2>